saiteja74/validate_chain/README.md

 2. Install Python dependencies:

     ```bash
-    pip install Flask groq requests
+    pip install -r requirements.txt
     ```

-3. (Optional) Install the Solidity compiler (`solc`) if you want to use the full validation functionality.
+3. Install the Solidity compiler (`solc`) if you want to use the full validation functionality.

-4. Set your Groq API key:

-    * Replace `"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"` with your actual Groq API key in the Python code.

 ## Running the Application

 1. Run the Python script:

     ```bash
-    python your_script_name.py
+    python app.py
     ```

-2. The API server will start at `http://0.0.0.0:5000`.
+2. The API server will start at `http://127.0.0.1:5000/`.

 ## API Endpoints